 - Out of the Seattle area?
 Rebecca can travel at the clients expense to get images.
 If you’re interested in a miniature portrait, she can often work with clients photos.
 Feel free to contact her with any questions or ideas.

 - Photos for Pet Portraits

 - You know your pet best, and because they can often be either too excitable or shy around someone new, it usually makes sense for you to take your own photos.
+Go to my blog for tips on photographing dogs and cats.
 Please share your favorite pet photos, and Rebecca will happily offer advice on taking the ideal portrait reference.
 If you’re local to the Seattle area, Rebecca is also available to help out in person.